 Simultaneous submissions are fine, but let us know immediately if your work is accepted elsewhere.

 There’s no set publishing schedule for The Lit Nerds.
 We may publish one piece a month or four pieces in a week.
 We’re all busy people with full schedules.
-But if we accept your piece, you can expect it to be published and promoted on social media within two weeks, unless we tell you otherwise.
+But if we accept your piece, you can expect it to be published and promoted on social media within a month, unless we tell you otherwise.

 A rejection doesn’t necessarily mean your piece is bad, it just means it’s not the right fit for our site.